Orca Running Ambassadors

 I have always been active in some fashion from soccer and basketball to, obviously, hiking through the forest.
 I didn’t start running, however, until the fall of 2015 after I decided to focus on my health more.
 I needed a new challenge in life and wanted to improve my health and conditioning after being a light smoker for much of my early 30s and moving to an office-centric work role.

-I definitely do not take running or myself too seriously.
+I definitely do not take running or myself too seriously which is why you may see me in fun outfits with a smile on my face.
 Running should be as fun as it is grueling and I try to have as much fun as possible while cheering on other runners.
-In 2022 I hope to get at least one new PR (looking at you Iron Horse Half!).
-Hope to see you out there!

 Instagram: @run.forester.run